-Having developed the Krasny project from the initial greenfield to the current Prefeasibility stage of exploration from 2010 to 2018, Kopy Goldfields and GV Gold believe it is a good time to realize the value of the project.
-Kopy Goldfields is now committed to exit the Krasny project during 2019.
+Having developed the Krasny project from the initial greenfield to the current Prefeasibility stage of exploration from 2010 to 2019, Kopy Goldfields and GV Gold believe it is a good time to realize the value of the project.
+In the middle of 2018, the field exploration activities on Krasny were put on hold and the project was prepared for a sale.
+Since then, discussions have been held with GV Gold regarding the different options for a sale.
+Following the recent plans for a merger with Amur Gold, the development strategy for Krasny will be reviewed considering the new production targets of Kopy Goldfields.

-PROJECT MALY PATOM (THE NORTHERN TERRITORIES)
+PROJECT MALY PATOM

-The Maly Patom-area, previously referred to "the Northern Territories", is located to the north of Bodaibo and covers a total area of 1,852 km2 (182,500 ha), split into six properties that were acquired at the end of year 2012.
+The Maly Patom-area is located to the north of Bodaibo and covers a total area of 1,940 km2 (194,000 ha), split into seven properties.
 Kopy Goldfields' licenses for bedrock gold prospecting, exploration and production in the Maly Patom project are valid to 2037, with extension options.
 The area is located in the Patomo-Nechersky gold district within Lena Goldfields, with a 100-year history of successful alluvial gold mining and with many active mining projects of this type currently under way.